ddavness/alpha-utils/README.md

+## The purpose of this fork:

+- The purpose of this fork is to simply nothing more, nothing less than to provide compiled binaries for Windows.

+- The goal is for users to quickly access this tool without having to fiddle with compiling it (and, more importantly, having to compile the libraries it depends on - `libpng`, which on it's hand depends on `zlib`).

+## The tool:

 This is a small tool to bleed the border colors of an image with transparency through the pixels that are fully transparent.
 It's intended to avoid filtering issues in OpenGL applications.